bh3791/daily-wallpaper/README.md

 ## Usage
 Running is as simple as:

     python wallpaper.py

 Although of course you may in practice want to specify the path to the script.
+To get the bing picture of the day instead of the NASA picture, simply type:

+    python wallpaper.py --mode bing

 ## Scheduling
 It can be scheduled using crontab as follows, at the command line:

     crontab -e

 then, enter the following data to run it at 9am each day:

     0 9 * * * ~/venv/bin/python ~/Documents/GitHub/daily-wallpaper/wallpaper.py

 This example uses a virtual environment.
 But you can specify whatever python you like as long as it uses python 3.9 or above.
 For more help with cron, check out https://crontab.guru/